 1.1.3 Occasionally, the University, just as any other large organization, has to make decisions without prior consultation with its employees.
 The University must, therefore, maintain exclusive discretion to exercise the customary functions of management including, but not limited to, the discretion to select, hire, promote, transfer, demote, suspend, dismiss, assign, supervise, and discipline employees; to determine the work schedule; to determine the sizes of and composition of the work force; to establish, change, and abolish policies, procedures, rules and regulations; to determine and modify job descriptions and job classifications; to assign responsibilities to employees; and to establish and change salary and wage rates in accordance with needs and requirements determined by the University.
 This manual is not an employee contract but rather a collection of university policies and information that will be of practical use to employees.

-1.1.4 Responsibility for administration of the policies and rules in this manual is delegated by the Vice President for Auxiliary Services.
+1.1.4 Responsibility for administration of the policies and rules in this manual is delegated by the Executive Vice President.

 a) The Assistant Vice President of the Department of Human Resources is responsible for the application, conformity, and coordination of the policies and procedures and the recommendation of changes when necessary.

-b) The Assistant Vice President of the Department of Human Resources will work in conjunction with the Executive Director of the Affirmative Action and Equal Opportunity Office on matters relating to implementation of the University's Affirmative Action Program and equal opportunity policies.
+b) The Assistant Vice President of the Department of Human Resources will work in conjunction with the Director of the Affirmative Action and Equal Opportunity Office on matters relating to implementation of the University's Affirmative Action Program and Equal Opportunity Policies.

 c) Department supervisors are responsible for the administration of personnel policies and procedures as they pertain to employees under their area of responsibility.